Here’s a quick and elegant way to build your coaching website yourself, on WordPress, with a nice theme.

 - Use support.
 It’s there, use it if you get stuck instead of spending hours trying to figure things out (big time waster).

 - Of their themes, look at Divi, PersonalPress, TheProfessional, Evolution, and SimplePress and immediately ditch the slider thingie (sliding images) and instead put juicy, yummy content up.
-See blogs the Content Creation topic and consider using The Coaching Site Guide to help you write.
+See blogs in the Content Creation topic and consider using The Coaching Website Guide to help you write.

 - The basic membership of “personal” is all you need to get started.
 If you choose a responsive theme, you’re good to go on phones/tablets.
 If you do not choose a “responsive” theme (it’s one of their categories of themes), then get the “developer” membership to get the responsive plugin as well.
 “Lifetime” membership isn’t needed – if your cruising in business over the next year, then you can go ahead and buy that for updates and no more annual fees (they key is to get going quick, get it up, get traffic and see how people respond to your coaching offerings).